j0serobles/newsScraper/README.md

 ![Article Comments modal Dialog](https://github.com/j0serobles/newsScraper/blob/master/images/commentmodal.jpg)

-To retrieve the articles from the current home page for the New York Times, the user should click on the
+To retrieve the articles from the current home page for the New York Times, the user should click on

 ![NY Times button](https://github.com/j0serobles/newsScraper/blob/master/images/nytimesbutton.jpg)

 The number of articles retrieved will be shown in the status mesage below the button.

 Other functionality available: